Learn more about all your short-term lending choices

 Apply for a personal loan today to consolidate your debt.

-cash advance is a short-term loan offered by many banks and credit card companies as well as some alternative lenders.
+A cash advance is a short-term loan offered by many banks and credit card companies as well as some alternative lenders.
 You borrow the money against your credit card’s line of credit, then pay it back on your next billing cycle.
-If you don’t pay off your balance quickly, you could be charged high interest since cash advances typically use a higher APR than typical transactions.
+If you don’t pay off your balance quickly, you face high interest charges due to a higher APR than typical transactions.
+Some credit cards offer 0% interest for an introductory period, making the advance seem alluring.
+Unfortunately, borrowing too much money against a credit card can lead to significant debts, unmanageable monthly payments, and even a hit on the credit score if you don’t make payments on time or have a poor credit utilization ratio.

 Apply For A Personal Loan.